Lender review

 Possibly.
 Borrowers report that Nations Lending frequently transfers servicing after closing, so the company you pay may change even though your loan terms don't.
 That's common industry-wide, but if keeping one servicer matters to you, ask before you lock.

 Independent and unpaid — Nations Lending did not pay for placement.
 How we score every lender (and where our rate data comes from) is set out in our editorial policy.
-Figures reflect public information as of 2026-07-01 and can change; the only rate that binds a lender is a written Loan Estimate.
+Figures reflect public information as of 2026-07-16 and can change; the only rate that binds a lender is a written Loan Estimate.
 Verify the license at NMLS Consumer Access (#32416).
+MSHDA status reflects the state's MI Home Loan lending-partners list dated June 12, 2026, which changes over time.